DeltaInstitute/lumin_research/sections/06b-survey-results.md

 <div class="charts">
 	<h4>Feature Evaluation</h4>

+	<div id="utilityBill" class="surveyFeatureBaseline"></div>

 	<p>In general participants found DeltaLumin communication materials were easier to understand than their conventional utility bills.
-With the introduction of each new feature, participants were asked to evaluate the understandability of each.*</p>
-	<p class="caption">*Participants responded to this question before talking in-person with DeltaLumin staff about each feature with the exception of the Program Match feature, which due to programmatic timeline constraints was answered after group discussion.</p>
+With the introduction of each new feature, participants were asked to evaluate the understandability of each.
+Participants responded to this question before talking in-person with DeltaLumin staff about each feature with the exception of the Program Match feature, which due to programmatic timeline constraints was answered after group discussion.</p>

-	<div id="utilityBill" class="surveyFeatureBaseline"></div>

 	<p>At the Pilot kick-off, 31% of participants reported that they disagreed or strongly disagreed that it is easy to understand their conventional utility bill.
 After the introduction of the Spending Forecast feature, 52% of participants agreed or strongly agreed that it was easy to understand.
 After the introduction of the Appliance Diagnosis feature, 60% of participants agreed or strongly agreed that it was easy to understand.
 After the introduction of the Energy Spending Goal feature, 68% of participants agreed or strongly agreed that it was easy to understand.
 After the introduction of the Program Match feature, 85% of participants agreed or strongly agreed that it was easy to understand.</p>